 You could literally have your budget ready to go in a matter of a few hours using this technology.
 While premium software like this is not free, we’ve found that it’s money well spent.

 In most cases, you’ll save much more than the software cost simply by getting started and tracking your spending, earning and saving habits.
-Plus, using this link, you can get a nice free trial.
+Plus, using this link, you will save $6.

 The benefits of budgeting within marriage actually go way beyond laying the foundation for financial success.
 Budgeting your money can actually be an awesome way to enhance the communication and trust in your relationship.